 - Figures include photographs or radiographs, drawings, graphs, bar charts, flow charts, and pathways, but NOT lists or tables. - Figures must be cited sequentially in the text.
 Number all figures (and corresponding figure captions) sequentially in the order they are cited in the text. - Figure captions should be written after the reference list.
-Insert a page break between the end of references and the start of figure captions. - Figure captions should include a description of the figure and/or each lettered part (A, B, etc.) and of any portions of the figure highlighted by arrows, arrowheads, asterisks, etc. - For a figure borrowed or adapted from another publication (used with permission), add a credit line in parentheses at the end of each figure legend.
-This credit line should be a complete bibliographic listing of the source publication (as a reference), or other credit line as supplied by the copyright holder.
+Insert a page break between the end of references and the start of figure captions.
+For facilitating the peer review process, all figures should have their figure legends set below them and should be either present in the main manuscript file or uploaded as a separate word document.
+Also, please upload the high- resolution version of the figures separately on the portal for publication purposes. - Figure captions should include a description of the figure and/or each lettered part (A, B, etc.) and of any portions of the figure highlighted by arrows, arrowheads, asterisks, etc. - For a figure borrowed or adapted from another publication (used with permission), add a credit line in parentheses at the end of each figure legend.
+This credit line should be a complete bibliographic listing of the source publication (as a reference), or other credit line as supplied by the copyright. holder.
 For example (Reprinted with permission from Calfee DR, Wispelwey B. Brain abscess.
 Semin Neurol 2000;20:357.)